Be Mindful on Muddy Trail This Spring

 Spring brings the SHT, and the rich ecosystems that surround it, back to life.

 Yet spring is when the SHT is most susceptible to damage, even by well-intentioned trail users.
 When winter snowpack melts and spring rainstorms saturate soils, much of the SHT turns to mud or ends up submerged under water.
-Our prescription for dealing with mud on the Trail has always been to go right through it, not around it, to avoid widening the tread and trampling sensitive vegetation (see Leave No Trace tips).
+Our prescription for dealing with a patch of mud on the Trail has always been to go right through it, not around it, to avoid widening the tread and trampling sensitive vegetation (see Leave No Trace tips).
 That remains sound advice — please keep following it!

 New puncheon (a simplified boardwalk) is one solution we’ll employ to improve the trail user experience and protect the Trail corridor from damage during wet conditions.